ibm-cloud-docs/cis/about-rule-sets.md

 ## Phases
 {: #phases}

-A phase defines a stage in the life of a request where you can execute rule sets.
+A phase defines a stage in the life of a request where you can execute rulesets.
 Phases are defined by {{site.data.keyword.cis_short_notm}} and cannot be modified.

 Phases exist at the instance level and at the zone level.
 For the same phase, rules defined at the instance level are evaluated before the rules defined at the zone level.

-Each phase has, at most, one entry point rule set at the instance and zone level.
+Each phase has, at most, one entry point ruleset at the instance and zone level.

 Currently, only phases at the zone level are available.
 This page is updated as instance and zone level phases become available in subsequent releases.